 Neha Gondal

-I am an assistant professor in the department of sociology and the faculty of computing and data sciences at Boston University.
+I am an associate professor with a joint appointment in the department of sociology and the faculty of computing and data sciences at Boston University.

 My research focuses on the relationships among social networks (connections or ties among and between individuals and organizations), culture, and inequalities.
 The basic principle undergirding social network analysis is that human and organizational relationships are crucial for explaining behavior.
 Drawing on this general framework, two themes animate my work.
 First, I analyze how social networks contribute to the consolidation of status-based inequalities in organizational settings.
 Second, offering a critical perspective on longstanding approaches that disregard the role of culture in the formation of social networks, I argue that cultural meaning is integral to the construction of relationships.
 I draw on various cutting-edge techniques such as exponential random graph models, data-mining, machine learning, multi-level models, and agent-based simulations.